After a pandemic pause, Michelin will resume awarding stars to restaurants

 After all, restaurant boosterism is part of Michelin’s DNA.
 It began publishing dining guidebooks in 1900 to encourage people to travel to eat — and in the process, wear out their Michelin tires.

 Poullennec said he is excited as a recovery looms on the horizon to highlight restaurants that have managed to open during the pandemic and many others that have even raised their game during difficult times.
 That latter sentiment seems a signal that some restaurants might earn an additional star or be elevated on the elite list, though he declined to give specifics until official announcements begin next week.
 “Despite everything, the news is good,” he says.
-“Most restaurants did achieve and maintain the level of quality and creativity with their offerings and in some cases did improve.”
+“Most restaurants did achieve and maintain the level of quality and creativity with their offerings and, in some cases, did improve.”

 More from Voraciously: